-The defendant-intervenors in the CBIA case included the Affordable Housing Network of Santa Clara County, California Coalition for Rural Housing, Housing California, and San Diego Housing Federation, organizations that advocate for policies that promote the development of affordable housing for moderate-, low-, and very low-income families, both locally and statewide.
-Other defendant-intervenors were trade organizations of nonprofit affordable housing developers (Non-Profit Housing Association of Northern California and Southern California Association of Nonprofit Housing) that described themselves as the "intended beneficiaries" of San Jose's inclusionary zoning ordinance.
-42 When they litigate as plaintiffs, these housing advocacy groups and their usual counsel (The Public Interest Law Project, The Law Foundation of Silicon Valley, and others) have a similar record to that of CBIA in court: They win some; they lose some.43
+The defendant-intervenors in the CBIA case were organizations that advocate for policies that promote the development of affordable housing for very low-, low-, and moderate-income families, both locally and statewide (Affordable Housing Network of Santa Clara County, California Coalition for Rural Housing, Housing California, and San Diego Housing Federation), and trade organizations of nonprofit affordable housing developers (Non-Profit Housing Association of Northern California and Southern California Non-Profit Housing Association), that described themselves as the "intended beneficiaries" of San Jose's inclusionary zoning ordinance.53 When they litigate as plaintiffs, these housing advocacy groups and their usual counsel (The Public Interest Law Project, The Law Foundation of Silicon Valley, and others) have a similar record to that of CBIA in court: They win some; they lose some.54

-Even though success if far from guaranteed, civil rights statutes and corresponding fee-shifting provisions are meant to encourage such litigation, creating an incentive for plaintiffs to challenge government action and, often, the status quo.
+Even though success is far from guaranteed, civil rights statutes and corresponding fee-shifting provisions are meant to encourage such litigation, creating an incentive for plaintiffs to challenge government action and, often, the status quo.
 Regardless of the ultimate outcome in public-interest litigation, civil rights statutes and private attorney general fee-shifts reflect the benefits to the public from the courts' consideration and interpretation of the law in response to lawsuits challenging government actions.